Meet The Faculty

 Within Awareness, life presents itself as an ocean upon which countless waves are constantly arising, peaking, and subsiding… The challenge of life is to learn to ride, to skillfully navigate, all of life’s waves. ~ Kimberly

 Thirty years ago when Kimberly took her first hatha yoga class, turiya, the state of pure Consciousness, spontaneously revealed itself.
 Since then Kimberly has dedicated her spiritual and professional life to deepening her clarity into this recognition, and how the energies of consciousness can be cultivated and creatively expressed.
 Through working with groundbreaking research teams at UNC-Chapel Hill, Duke, and Oregon Health & Science University, Kimberly delved deeply into the health and wellbeing implications of mental and emotional energies.
 In the midst of her academic pursuits, Kimberly met Jim and was initiated into the Siddha Yoga spiritual lineage when Swami Muktananda took her as a student of “light” in a powerfully numinous dream—before she had ever heard his name or seen his face.
-Kimberly has continued to explore many realms of consciousness via the privilege of personal study with Michael Singer, Lee Lyon, and Joel Morwood, as well as immersion in the teachings of Ramana Maharshi and Nisargadatta Maharaj, and guidance from the subtle energetic realms.
+Kimberly has continued to explore many realms of consciousness via the privilege of personal study with Michael Singer, Lee Lyon, and Joel Morwood, as well as immersion in the teachings of Ramana Maharshi and Nisargadatta Maharaj, and profound guidance from the subtle energetic realms.
 Together, Kimberly and Jim lead meditation retreats and spiritual practice groups focusing on the teachings and practices of the great mystical traditions.

 Kimberly serves as a mindfulness teacher and yoga therapist at Oregon Health & Science University, in Portland, OR.
 Clinically, she specializes in the therapeutic use and scientific study of mindfulness and yoga for people with medical challenges, with expertise in pain and cancer.
-Kimberly has taught Mindfulness-Based Stress Reduction for over 20 years and developed the Mindfulness Breath by Breath program offered twice weekly for 4 years at OHSU.
+Kimberly has taught Mindfulness-Based Stress Reduction for over 20 years and developed the Mindfulness Breath by Breath program offered three times weekly for 10 years at OHSU.
 In addition to co-developing the Mindful Yoga program, which has been shown in research trials to significantly reduce pain and fatigue in those living with chronic pain, Kimberly has co-authored over 30 peer-reviewed articles and, beginning in 2008, has co-directed national professional trainings for yoga teachers and allied health professionals at OHSU, Duke Integrative Medicine, VA Centers, Kripalu and other locations around the country.

 Jim Carson, PHD